🇹🇷

 📝 Application Steps

-2. 2Apply for work visa at Turkish embassy/consulate in home country
+2. 2Apply for work visa at Turkish consulate in your country — receive 16-digit reference number

 ⚠️ Restrictions